rovin99/Distributed-Lock-Manager/README.md

 ```bash
 make run-multi-clients
 ```
-This will run multple clients concurrently, each writing to a random file.
+This will run a bash file which will spawn multple clients concurrently, each writing to a random file.

 ## Testing